This page tells you how to install an instance of Liberator, using the Caplin Deployment Framework.

 Deactivate the LiberatorWebsite blade, and activate the MinimalLiberatorWebsite blade.

 ./dfw stop ./dfw deactivate LiberatorWebsite ./dfw activate MinimalLiberatorWebsite ./dfw start

-For more information about securing Caplin products, see:
+For more information about securing Caplin Platform, see: